Rad Power RadMission Review

 Our Analysis and Test Results

 The city bike look of the RadMission is directly reflected in its zippy, sporty ride quality.
 This fast-rolling bike has quick handling and a decidedly more athletic body position reminiscent of fixed gear bikes often seen in urban settings.
-Thanks to its simple, single-speed design, the RadMission really stands out for how quiet it is while riding.
+Thanks to its simple, single-speed design, the RadMission really stands out among our e-bike test fleet for how quiet it is while riding.
 Keeping with the simplicity theme, it is relatively light on features, but Rad Power offers many aftermarket accessories to customize your ride.

 The RadMission rolls on 27.5-inch wheels with relatively narrow 1.95-inch tires.
 It rolls fast and feels impressively smooth and stable at speed and when cornering, and it makes a variety of turn shapes well.
 It has a very sporty, almost racy feel to it due in large part to the more aggressive, athletic body position that the lower handlebar height requires.
 If you like a more relaxed or upright body position, there are other bikes that will probably suit you better.
 That said, the RadMission's handling feels very quick and responsive to steering input, exactly how a city bike should feel.
 While the tires are relatively narrow, they still have a decent amount of air volume that helps to dampen the ride slightly, and the frame feels impressively sturdy over rough pavement and if/when you slam into a pothole.
 While testing, we were particularly impressed by just how quiet it was and solid it felt.
 Unlike most other models we tested, the RadMission made virtually no noise when riding over bumps or cracks in the pavement, a testament to the simplicity of the single-speed design and robust construction.

-While the RadMission did not take top honors in our testing, we were still relatively impressed with its distance range given its 504Wh battery capacity.
+While the RadMission did not take top honors in our testing, we were still relatively impressed with its distance range, given its 504Wh battery capacity.
 In our standardized throttle-only test, we rode the RadMission for 20.66 miles with nearly 1,100 feet of elevation gain/loss.
 That may be a bit behind the top performers in this metric, but most of those bikes have significantly larger batteries.
-Regardless, 20+ miles without pedaling is still pretty far, and likely more than adequate for the vast majority of users.
+Regardless, 20+ miles without pedaling is still pretty far, and is likely more than adequate for most users.

 While the RadMission didn't quite hit Rad Power's claimed low-end range of 25 miles in our testing, it is important to note that our test course features gradual rolling hills.
-We feel it is highly likely that this bike would travel a greater distance on perfectly flat terrain.
+It seems likely that this bike would travel a greater distance on perfectly flat terrain.
 Additionally, we are confident that you could extend the range significantly while using pedal assist and putting some of your own watts down into the pedals.

 The RadMission comes with a high torque 500W geared hub motor that gives it plenty of power whether you're cranking on the pedals or twisting the throttle.
 This class 2 bike feels zippy, quick to accelerate, and easily gets up to its top throttle and pedal-assisted speed of 20 mph.
 It isn't the most powerful or the fastest bike we've tested, but we feel its power output suits its city bike style well.